PgBiel/elembic/src/element.typ

   assert(type(name) == str, message: "element.revoke: rule name must be a string, not " + str(type(name)))

   prepare-rule(((prepared-rule-key): true, version: element-version, kind: "revoke", revoking: name, name: none)) }

+// Apply revokes and other modifications to the chain and generate a final set
+// of fields.
+#let fold-chain(chain, data-chain, revoke-chain) = {
+  // Map name -> up to which index (exclusive) it is revoked.
+  //
+  // Importantly, a revoke at index B will apply to
+  // all rules with the revoked name before that index.
+  // If that revoke rule is, itself, revoked, that either
+  // completely eliminates the name from being revoked,
+  // or it simply leads the name to be revoked up to
+  // an index A < B. That, or it was also being revoked
+  // by another unrevoked revoke rule at index C > B,
+  // in which case the name is still revoked up to C.
+  // In all cases, the name is always revoked from the
+  // start until some end index.
+Otherwise, it isn't
+  // revoked at all (end index 0). let active-revokes = (:)

+  // Revoke revoked revokes by analyzing revokes in reverse
+  // order: a revoke that came later always takes priority. for revoke in revoke-chain.rev() {
+    // This revoke will revoke rules named 'revoking' up to 'index' in the chain, which
+    // automatically revokes revoke rules before it as well, since they were added when
+    // the chain length was smaller (or the same), and 'index' is always the chain length
+    // at the moment the revoke rule was added.
+    //
+    // We don't explicitly add revoke rules to the chain as their order in the revoke-chain
+    // list is enough to know which revoke rules can revoke others, and the index indicates
+    // which set rules are revoked.
+    //
+    // Regarding the first part of the AND, note that, if a name is already revoked up to
+    // index C from a later revoke (since we're going in reverse, so this one appears earlier
+    // than the previous ones), then revoking it up to index B <= C for this revoke is
+    // unnecessary since the index interval [0, B) is already contained in [0, C).
+    //
+    // In other words, only the last revoke for a particular name matters, which is the
+    // first one we find in this loop.
+    //
+    // (As you can see, we assume above that, if revoke 1 comes before revoke 2 in the revoke-chain
+    // (before reversing), with revoke 1 applying up to chain index B and revoke 2 up to index C,
+    // then B <= C. This is enforced in 'prepare-rules' as we analyze revokes and push their
+    // information to the chain in order (outer to inner / earlier to later).) if revoke.revoking not in active-revokes and (revoke.name == none or revoke.name not in active-revokes) {
+      active-revokes.insert(revoke.revoking, revoke.index)
+    }
+  }

+  // Use map to filter and transform at the same time before joining. chain
+    .enumerate()
+    .map(((i, c)) => {
+      let data = data-chain.at(i, default: none)
+      if data == none or data.name not in active-revokes or i >= active-revokes.at(data.name) {
+        c
+      } else {
+        // Nullify changes at this stage
+        (:)
+      }
+    })
+    .sum(default: (:))
+}

 // Create an element with the given name and constructor.